-The Telephone Consumer Protection Act (TCPA) not only restricts calls from solicitors, but also affirms the consumer’s right to privacy.
-“Robocalls” are frequently used by debt collectors and telemarketers because it is an effective tool to quickly reach consumers.
+The Telephone Consumer Protection Act (TCPA) restricts calls from solicitors and affirms the consumer’s right to privacy.
+“Robocalls” are frequently used by debt collectors and telemarketers because they effectively reach consumers quickly.

 Protection From Solicitors